-- Promote student development that fosters personal growth, teamwork, and leadership skills through athletic participation, emphasizing sportsmanship, resilience, and accountability. - Provide equitable opportunities for students of all backgrounds to participate in sports based on their interests and engagement, fostering a welcoming, supportive, and competitive environment.
+- Student development will be promoted by building essential skills in teamwork and leadership, while fostering character traits like sportsmanship, resilience, and accountability. - Provide equitable opportunities for students of all backgrounds and abilities to participate in sports based on their interests while fostering a welcoming, supportive, and competitive environment.

-- Reduction in cost for athletic trips is a result of the elimination of football transportation. - EWHS and EWMS Official Fees account lines have been consolidated into one account line of Sports Official Fees in an effort to improve financial reporting. - The costs associated with athletic coaching salaries are contractual through collective bargaining.
+- A reduction in cost for athletic trips is a result of the elimination of football transportation. - EWHS and EWMS Official Fees account lines have been consolidated into one account line of Sports Official Fees in an effort to improve financial reporting. - Costs associated with athletic coaching salaries are contractual through collective bargaining.